jsiegenthaler/homebridge-eosstb/README.md

 ##### Channel Display

 * **profile**: The profile name to use to load the channel list for the device.
-Optional, defaults to the Shared Profile.
-If using the Shared Profile, the device loads the first 95 channels found.
-Most TV providers offer many more than 95 channels: my provider has 483, of which I am entitled to 287.
-To ensure you have a useful channel list on your Home app, create a profile on your set-top box, and enter the profile name in the config.
-The channels will then be loaded from the profile.
+Optional, defaults to the default profile on startup, as configured on the set-top box.
+The plugin loads the first 95 channels found, which is a limitation of HomeKit.
+To manage your favourte channels within the constraint of 95 channels, create a profile on your set-top box, and use the profile name in the plugin config.
 If your profile is changed to the set-top box, the changes will be pushed to HomeKit.
+Channels should stay in a consistent channel order as the channel number is used in HomeKit scenes, not the channel name.

+* **maxChannels**: The maximum number of channels to load.
+Optional, defaults to 95.
+Note: re-pairing the accessory in the Home app might be needed after changing maxChannels.

 * **showChannelNumbers**: Shows or hides the channel numbers in the channel selector in HomeKit.
 Values: true or false (default).
 If channel numbers are displayed, there is less room for the channel name.
 Optional, defaults to false.

-* **maxChannels**: The maximum number of channels to load.
-Optional, defaults to 95.
-Note: re-pairing the accessory in the Home app might be needed after changing maxChannels.

 ##### Remote Control Button Mapping